 - Purpose, Autonomy, and Mastery are key to motivation.

-- Relevance, Results, Recognition are the antidote to job misery.
-Three Signs of a Miserable Job (anti-misery worksheet here)
+- Relevance, Results, Recognition are the antidote to job misery Achieve these by setting work goals goes a long way towards achieving these.

 To create an individual development plan, first identify needed skills, then identify learning activities that will add needed skills.
 A learning organization encourages learning with a system that allows advancement with approved learning activities.
 Individuals are responsible for their own development, and document progress with a plan for learning.